uwescience/DSSG2020-Disinformation/motivation.md

 **Questions**

-1. What makes an article disinformation?
+1. What distinguishes disinformation and legitimate news online?

-2. How do you automate classification of articles as genuine/disinformation? (we are looking at more than just articles, so maybe online news content?)
+2. How do you automate classification of online news content as legitimate or disinformation?

 3. What are the preprocessing steps needed to have a successful NLP machine learning model that will accurately predict disinformation classification of online news articles?